 “The VAC is one of the greatest organizations we have heard of with regards to supporting our returning troops,” stated Mason Holland, Chairman and CEO of Eclipse Aerospace.

 “In this time when our Country has called upon our troops to make the sacrifices they have for our freedom and safety, it was easy for Eclipse Aerospace to do its part for them as they return home,” continued Holland.
-“It is a privilege and honor to be to giving our troops and their families a lift.”
+“It is a privilege and honour to be to giving our troops and their families a lift.”